Last updated on November 18th, 2020 at 10:51 am

 Bike Rentals near the Legacy Trail

 For those who do not own bicycles, or are not traveling with bikes, there are several bike shops along the trail where you can rent.
-The shops listed are business members of the Friends of the Legacy Trail.
-We are providing this list with links as a courtesy to our readers.
+The shops listed at this link are business members of the Friends of the Legacy Trail.

 - Casey Key: Hidden treasure is ideal base for bicyclists, beach lovers